joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_dedicated/index.md

 To use self-managed runners, install [GitLab Runner](https://docs.gitlab.com/runner/install/) on infrastructure that you own or manage.

-#### OpenID Connect

-You can use [GitLab as an OpenID Connect identity provider](../../integration/openid_connect_provider.md).
-If you use an IP allowlist to restrict access to your instance, you can [enable OpenID Connect requests](../../administration/dedicated/configure_instance.md#enable-openid-connect-for-your-ip-allowlist) while maintaining your IP restrictions.

 #### Migration

 To help you migrate your data to GitLab Dedicated, choose from the following options: